flynn/flynn/website/source/docs/architecture.html.md

 start the rest of the system. **Layer 1** is where the rest of Flynn lives.

-**Layer 0**, is the core of Flynn which communicates with the existing hosts and network infrastructure, both cloud and hardware.
+**Layer 0**, is the core of Flynn which communicates with the existing hosts and network infrastructure.
 Layer 0 abstracts away hosts and provides primitives for Flynn to work with, making distributed container management simpler.

 **Layer 1** is where most of Flynn exists.
 It's where services and applications are placed into containers and the user workflow is implemented.
-Everything in Layer 1 works just like the services it helps to deploy, which is why there are no additional layers.
+Everything in Layer 1 works just like the apps it helps to deploy, which is why there are no additional layers.

 Today’s Layer 1 is based on Flynn’s MVP requirements, which you can read more about on our [Product Roadmap](/docs/roadmap), but can expand in the future.
 Here are the main responsibilities of each layer: